Protect Yourself When You Hire A Contractor

 1.)
 Ask for Referrals and Talk to Past Clients

-When you are hiring a contractor, you should ask for a list of clients they have worked with in the last year with phone numbers.
-You should not only call these people, but ask at least one or two if you can come by and see the work.
+When you are hiring a contractor, it’s always a good idea to ask for a list of home owners they have worked with in the last year with phone numbers.
+You should not only call these people but ask at least one or two if you can come by and see the work.

 Chances are the person on the other end of the phone spent a big chunk of cash.
 They are aware of the commitment it takes to let someone in your home to remodel.
 It’s not just money, you are letting someone into your home potentially for months at a time.

-Don’t feel bad asking, remember they probably did the same thing before beginning their project.
-When you contact these people be sure to ask whether the job came in on budget and on time.
+Don’t feel bad asking, remember they probably did the same thing before beginning their construction project.
+When you contact these people be sure to ask whether the job came in on budget and if they met the project timeline.
 If not, ask how the overages were handled.

 2.)
 Get A Copy of Their Insurance and Bond

 Ask them to provide a copy of their Certificate of Liability Insurance, and make sure it is current.
 If someone has an accident while in your home, you want to be protected.